 But the right question and the only question I should have asked, and one I finally asked this year was: “Why should it have gotten to that stage at all?”

 It doesn’t always have to be the gore and struggle, sometimes it is simply continuing after an appeal to stop.
-Sometimes it is starting at all, after clear requests that it not begin at all.
+Sometimes it is starting at all, after clear requests, please even, that it not begin.
 I would know.